AlexanderBrese/gomon/README.md

 # Why is it necessary?

-It also reloads the `browser` upon change.
+Because it also reloads the `browser` upon change.

 # How does it work?